 Supplier management is integrated throughout the other workflow processes described above.
 Many businesses are realizing that good supplier management starts with streamlining their AP workflows.
 Doing so means payments are processed faster, keeping suppliers happier.
 Using a digital system with a supplier portal also makes it possible for suppliers to gain visibility into where their invoices are in processes, reducing phone calls and questions.

 With a product like MineralTree, many activities that promote supplier happiness are taken off your plate, including:

 - Supplier enablement

 The AP workflow can be automated or manual in nature.
 Manual processes require more people to manage payment, since approvals, data entry, and proofing invoices for mistakes can be a time consuming endeavor.
 For companies using software for the AP workflow, the payment process is handled primarily by the automation platform, making invoice approvals and payment execution easy to facilitate.

-Importance of Accounts Payable Workflow Management
+What is the Importance of Accounts Payable Workflow Management?

-Roadblocks, bottlenecks, and errors at any point in the end-to-end accounts payable process can lead to late payments, duplicate payments, extra costs, wasted time, and more.
+Roadblocks, bottlenecks, and errors at any point in the end-to-end accounts payable process can lead to overdue payments, duplicate payments, extra costs, wasted time, and more.
 When the process doesn’t flow smoothly, it has a direct impact on the organization’s finances, supply chain efficiency, and supplier relationships.

-Challenges of the Accounts Payable Workflow
+What are the Challenges of the Accounts Payable Workflow?

 When invoices are sent by snail mail or email instead of entered directly into a system, there’s always a chance they can get lost.
 The more an organization handles manual invoices, the more likely this is to occur.
 Additionally, the more locations the business has, the greater the chance invoices can go missing.
 Late payments lead to late fees and strained supplier relationships.